 Public Sculpture Everywhere in Lincoln

-Lincoln mayor Chris Buetler, well known for his love of art, made it clear that he wanted a “significant piece of art” in the new plaza.
-This piece of sculpture has become one of the main attractions in the city.
+The Lincoln mayor, Chris Buetler, well known for his love of art, made it clear that he wanted a “significant piece of art” in the new plaza.
+This piece of sculpture will be one of the main attractions in the city.

 University of Nebraska –Lincoln

-The Sheldon Sculpture Garden, located on the campus of the University of Nebraska-Lincoln, features 30 distinct sculptures from the early 20th century to the present.
-Dedicated in 1970, the garden originally covered 2.5 acres.
-Outstanding pieces of modern and contemporary sculptures have been installed in the garden as well as across the campus.
-These wonderful sculptures, created by artists from across the world, continually intrigue UNL students and staff as well as visitors.
+The Sheldon Sculpture Gardens, located on the campus of the University of Nebraska-Lincoln, features 30 distinct sculptures from the early 20th century to the present.
+These contemporary sculptures, created by artists from across the world, continually intrigue UNL students and staff as well as visitors.
 The most popular sculptures in the Sheldon Sculpture Garden include Torn Notebook by Claes Oldenberg and Coosje van Bruggen, Old Glory by Mark di Suvero, and Greenpoint by Richard Serra.

 For a map of the sculptures and for more information, visit sheldonartmuseum.org.
-Other sculptures on campus include David Smith’s Superstructure Four, an amazing stainless steel work; Tony Smith’s Willy; Prismatic Flake by the Alumni Building on R Street; and Variable Wedge, an abstract close to Westbrook Music Building.
+Other sculptures on campus include David Smith’s Superstructure Four, a wonderful stainless steel work; Tony Smith’s Willy; Prismatic Flake by the Alumni Building on R Street; and Variable Wedge, an abstract close to Westbrook Music Building.
 These are only a few of the sculptures that grace UNL’s campus.

 At first glance, a 15-foot-tall earth-toned human head rising out of the ground below Lincoln’s new Union Plaza seems to be just that, a giant human head.
 But the ceramic sculpture, by New York artist James Tyler, has a deeper meaning—about 200 feet deeper.
 Groundwater Colossus is the personification of freshwater aquifers that lay hidden beneath the Earth’s surface.
 Specifically honoring the Ogallala Aquifer, which provides drinking and irrigation water to eight states, the Groundwater Colossus is one of the largest freestanding ceramic sculptures ever created.

-This piece was installed by Tyler in mid-August 2012.
+This piece was carefully installed by artist James Tyler in mid-August 2012.
 More than 300 distinct bricks made of red clay were stacked in concentric circles, eventually forming a mostly hollow head.
-Union Plaza in Antelope Valley, near 21st and P Streets is the home of Groundwater Colossus.
+The home of Groundwater Colossus is in Union Plaza in Antelope Valley, near 21st and P Streets.
 For more information on Groundwater Colossus, visit tylersculpture.com or lincoln.ne.gov/city/parks.

 REDWALL is a collection of 383 individual ceramic tiles that nearly covers an entire wall in the Lied Center for Performing Arts’ newly-added Lied Commons.
 Eddie Dominguez, an associate professor of art at the University of Nebraska-Lincoln, envisioned the public art project and saw it to fruition.
 To show that the work represents a community, not a singular artist, individuals who created the tiles remain anonymous.
 Many of the tiles were created by children and students.
 Subject matter of each tile ranges from flowers to footballs.